-Six steps to identifying the right company for your next marketing campaign
+Six steps to identifying the right collaborator for your next campaign

 Peanut butter and jelly, Bert and Ernie, and birthdays and cake.
 These are among life’s greatest pairings.
 They all have something in common: they go really well together.
 Enjoyment is maximized when these things are offered in one experience versus individually.

 Partnership marketing is when an organization teams up with another organization in a campaign or program to cross-promote each organization’s offerings.
 Partnering institutions may be similar in size or scope, or all together unique.
 Typically these partnerships come about because both organizations share the same values or goals.
 There are many ways this type of strategic alliance can be mutually beneficial: